 Instead of using glass cleaner or soap, use a solution of one part water to one part vinegar.
 It produces great results even on windows that are a little grimy, and it will give you a streak-free finish while lifting most dirt off the glass surface with ease.
 Vinegar does have a strong smell to it, but it will dissipate quite quickly if you open your windows and doors while you clean.

 Use newspaper to wipe your glass surface clean, instead of using paper towels.
 The problem with paper towels is that they have a tendency to leave lint traces behind.
 Squeegees, microfiber cloths and newspapers are all much better options than paper towels (and less wasteful too).

 Once you’ve finished washing the glass in the door, buff them clean with a chamois or a microfiber cloth – or any other form of lint-free, non-abrasive fabric.
 This will give you a nice clean, sparkling finish.

 It takes just a few minutes to wipe down a glass surface if it’s relatively clean.
-Wiping large amounts of grime off takes much longer, and getting the windows sparkling clean might take more than one pass.
+Wiping large amounts of grime off takes much longer, and getting the panes sparkling clean might take more than one pass.
 As usual, little and often is the best way to go.

 You can buy frosted glass with a number of different textures and levels of translucency.
 Some simply ‘soften’ the light coming through, others are much more opaque.
 The glass itself is quite easy to take care of, and can simply be wiped clean.